cloudcreativity/laravel-json-api/README.md

 * `CloudCreativity\JsonApi\Error\ThrowableError` - an exception that is an error object.
 * `CloudCreativity\JsonApi\Error\ErrorException` - an exception that takes a `Neormerx\JsonApi\Contracts\Document\ErrorInterface`
 object as its first argument, effectively allowing you to throw an error object.
+An error object implementation is available - use `CloudCreativity\JsonApi\Error\ErrorObject`.
 * `CloudCreativity\JsonApi\Error\MultiErrorException` - an exception that takes a
 `CloudCreativity\Jsonapi\Contracts\Error\ErrorCollectionInterface` object as its first object.

-None of the above classes need to be registered in your config file's exception map because the renderer automatically handles them.
+None of the above classes need to be registered in your config file's exception map because the renderer is automatically configured to handle them.